Spin amplification in realistic systems: Reduced-storage operators

-The instructions \verb+popcount+ and \verb+ctz+ can be used in some C/C++ compilers with \verb+__builtin_popcount+ and \verb+__builtin_ctz+, respectively.
+The instructions \verb+popcount+ and \verb+ctz+ can be used in some C/C++ compilers with \verb+__builtin_popcount+ (or \verb+std::popcount+) and \verb+__builtin_ctz+ (or \verb+std::countr_zero+), respectively.
 This keeps the code portable, as the compiler will either use the native instructions or generate (slower) code that accomplishes the same operation, depending on the particular CPU.